roderickjackson-bradley/socket_io_app/work/w09/deploy-django-heroku.md

 We need to set environment variables (secrets) on Heroku in the same way we needed to set our OAuth keys in Unit 2.

-The best way is to set each environment variable required for your app using the `heroku config:set` command:
+The best way is to set each key=value pair using the `heroku config:set` command:

 ```
 $ heroku config:set AWS_ACCESS_KEY_ID=AKIAJYO6WFUBRZUI6ZNQ
 ```

-> Note: If setting AWS keys for Boto3, ensure they are in all caps.
+> Note: If setting AWS keys from Boto3, ensure they are in all caps.

 Setting the environment variables via the command line automatically restarts the server - which is necessary.
 If you set the _config vars_ in Heroku's Dashboard, it won't restart the server.
-However, you can restart the server manually using `$ heroku restart`
+However, you can restart the server manually using<br>`$ heroku restart`

-After finished setting all of the environment variables, you can verify them as follows:
+After you are finished setting all of the environment variables, you can verify them as follows:

 ```
 $ heroku config